MarcusHSmith/marcusmth/content/cheatsheet/git-favorites.md

 `$ git clean -f` removes untracked files

 To squash commits `$ git rebase -i HEAD~10` (or however many commits are specific to the branch).
 Change `pick` to `squash` or `s`.
-Merge Commits will update the SHA so avoid rebasing over more commits than neccessary
+Merge Commits will update the SHA so avoid rebasing over more commits than necessary.

 `$ git branch -m new-name` renames the current branch